Apple Inc. (NASDAQ:AAPL) Shares Sold by Wellington Shields Capital Management LLC

-Wellington Shields Capital Management LLC trimmed its stake in Apple Inc. (NASDAQ:AAPL – Get Rating) by 10.5% during the second quarter, HoldingsChannel.com reports.
-The fund owned 300,245 shares of the iPhone maker’s stock after selling 35,376 shares during the period.
-Apple makes up approximately 2.8% of Wellington Shields Capital Management LLC’s holdings, making the stock its 3rd biggest position.
-Wellington Shields Capital Management LLC’s holdings in Apple were worth $22,494,000 as of its most recent filing with the Securities & Exchange Commission.
+Wellington Shields Capital Management LLC cut its stake in Apple Inc. (NASDAQ:AAPL – Get Rating) by 10.5% during the second quarter, HoldingsChannel reports.
+The fund owned 300,245 shares of the iPhone maker’s stock after selling 35,376 shares during the quarter.
+Apple comprises approximately 2.8% of Wellington Shields Capital Management LLC’s holdings, making the stock its 3rd biggest position.
+Wellington Shields Capital Management LLC’s holdings in Apple were worth $22,494,000 as of its most recent SEC filing.

-The company also recently announced a quarterly dividend, which was paid on Thursday, November 10th.
-Investors of record on Monday, November 7th were given a $0.23 dividend.
-The ex-dividend date was Friday, November 4th.
-This represents a $0.92 annualized dividend and a yield of 0.65%.
-Apple’s dividend payout ratio (DPR) is currently 15.06%.
+The firm also recently announced a quarterly dividend, which was paid on Thursday, November 10th.
+Stockholders of record on Monday, November 7th were paid a $0.23 dividend.
+The ex-dividend date of this dividend was Friday, November 4th.
+This represents a $0.92 dividend on an annualized basis and a dividend yield of 0.65%.
+Apple’s dividend payout ratio (DPR) is presently 15.06%.

 Apple Company Profile